axiherbrew-cloud/LOLCOMIKSarchive/README.md

 # LOLCOMIKSarchive
-Welcome to the random comics I made for my free will!
-LOLCOMIKS is basically just a old project of mine so I'm bringing it back!
-QnA Coming never!
+Back in grade 3 i used to have a comic called "LOLCOMICS" I couldn't really make a website for it so I'm bringing it back!
+I'm just revamping the arts and other stuff.. hope you enjoy!